First day of camp

 In 2010, we had a parent show up on campus after 10:30pm.
 The parent had been in cell contact with the child, but neither the child nor the parent notified a chaperone.
 Fortunately the chaperone was making her pre-lights out rounds and noticed a truck drive up to the dorms where three campers were standing.
 The chaperone handled it well and the kids confirmed the identity of the parent, but think about this situation from the chaperone's standpoint...

 The chaperones have volunteered to manage the risk your child faces at an overnight camp.
 They do bed checks, are constantly taking attendance and are charged with essentially keeping the outside world away from your child.
 There are no circumstances under which it is acceptable to "just show up" and take your child.
-If your child is having so much difficulty with homesickness that he/she truly needs to leave camp, you need to call me first so that I can communicate/coordinate with the Camp Coaching Director and Head Chaperone and so I can move the roommate into another room (our policy is that no camper is in a room alone).
+If your child is having so much difficulty with homesickness that he/she truly needs to leave camp, you need to call me first so that I can make a final determination and then communicate and coordinate with the Camp Coaching Director and Head Chaperone.
 I can be reached at the office, 515-252-6363 ext.
 104 or on my cell, 515-240-8636.

 Regarding phone calls home, the chaperones state every year that the homesick kids are actually worse after calling home than if they (or you) didn't call and instead they tried to work through it.
 Sometimes the kids are so upset after hanging up they can't play soccer during the next session, so they miss out on the reason they are at camp.
 Chaperones and coaches have asked me to ban cell phones altogether, but in this day and age, I simply cannot.
 Therefore, I ask that you minimize phone/text communication with your child and instruct them to do the same.
 If homesickness is the issue, encourage your child to lean on their dorm floor chaperone.